SwanseaUniversityMedical/MSRegister-CoRe/README.md

 The System will retuurn
-"Saved" when its saved to teh database
+"Saved" when its saved to the database
 "Error" when there is an error

-The app will be responsible for checkign data is saved and doing any retry
+The app will be responsible for checking data is saved and doing any retry

 C# app - build to run in Kestral or as a Docker Container.